awell-health/awell-extensions/extensions/elation/README.md

 ### Get Non-Visit Note

-Gets the non-visit note identified by an ID.
-Fields are saved as data points:
+Retrieve the details of a non-visit note identified by an ID.
-- `authorId`
-- `text`
-- `chartDate`
-- `documentDate`
-- `patientId`
-- `practiceId`
-- `tags` (comma-separated list)
 ### Get physician

-Using a physician identifier, retrieve physician object from Elation.
+Using a physician identifier, retrieve a physician object from Elation.

 ### Find physicians

 Search a physician based on a set of parameters.
+The ID of the physician matching the search parameters will be returned.
+To retrieve the details of the physician, you can use the the "Get physician" action.

 Note that this action can only support finding one physician so if your search criteria match multiple physicians the action will throw an error.